 How to use this free keto calculator?

-You can use this keto macro calculator to plan your diet and achieve your ideal weight.
+You can use this keto macro calculator to plan your diet and achieve your goal weight (if you don't know what to aim for, the ideal weight calculator is there for you).
 The process of finding your personalized keto macros ratio is divided into four steps.

 Step 1: provide information about yourself.